TheScienceGuy01/Programs/README.md

 - https://www.youtube.com/@israelirizarry3634/videos

 ### **3. Hopper**
-- This is a personal project being made in Unity that is going to be a 2D procedurally generated planet-exploring game.
+- This is my main personal project being made in Unity that is going to be a 2D procedurally generated phyics-based planet-exploring roguelike.
-- This game is currently in development, but it is on hold so I can work on a smaller project first.
+- This game is currently in development, and will be my first finished release.
 - Functional features include player movement and random, procedural planet generation.
-This is probably the biggest project I have worked on.
-- This game was never released, but it does showcase my experienced skills using the Unity engine.
-- I may pick up on the game as a future personal project.
+There is an inventory system, a crafting system, a combat system, NPC behavior AI, physic-based building of ships, and game loop systems.
+- This game is still in development with a test build projected to be ready by the end of 2026.

 ### **4. Untitled Tower Game**
 - This is a personal project being made in Unity.
 This is the project I am currently working on.
 It currently does not have a name yet.